Calais Campbell: 2014

-2015 season
+2015

 Head coach Bruce Arians promoted Cardinals' linebackers coach James Bettcher to defensive coordinator after Todd Bowles accepted a job as the head coach for the New York Jets.
 Bettcher chose to retain Campbell and Frostee Rucker as the starting defensive ends with Josh Mauro and Rodney Gunter sharing the role at nose tackle.

-In Week 4, Campbell collected a career-high 11 combined tackles (ten solo) and was credited with half a sack during a 24–22 loss to the St. Louis Rams.
+In Week 4, Campbell collected a career-high 11 combined tackles (ten solo) and was credited with half a sack during a 24–22 loss to the Rams.
 On October 21, 2015, it was reported that Campbell had his position reclassified as defensive tackle after lining up on the interior defensive line for 70.8% of his plays during the first six games.
 Campbell gave his approval when the Cardinals asked him to primarily play inside and had his position changed to reflect the move to defensive tackle on the team's depth chart.
 Although Campbell was listed as a defensive tackle he stated his duties would remain the same and he would still line up at defensive end when required.
 On December 22, 2015, Campbell was selected to the 2016 Pro Bowl.
 It became his second consecutive Pro Bowl selection and his first as a defensive tackle.
-On December 27, 2015, he recorded six combined tackles and had a season-high 2.5 sacks on Aaron Rodgers as the Cardinals routed the Green Bay Packers by a score of 38–8 in Week 16.
+On December 27, 2015, he recorded six combined tackles and had a season-high 2.5 sacks on Aaron Rodgers as the Cardinals routed the Packers by a score of 38–8 in Week 16.

 Campbell finished the 2015 season with 61 combined tackles (46 solo), five sacks, three passes defensed, and a forced fumble in 16 games and 16 starts.
 Campbell was lined up in multiple positions and also remained on the field during dime packages.
 The Cardinals had moderate success in their first season under Bettcher and finished fifth in yards allowed.
 He was ranked 71st by his fellow players on the NFL Top 100 Players of 2016.